mapzen/documentation/src-tangram-new/cartography.md

            url: https://fonts.gstatic.com/s/lora/v9/_IxjUs2lbQSu0MyFEAfa7ZBw1xU1rKptJj_0jans920.woff2
 ```

-A common way to label a point feature like a city or point of interest is with an icon/sprite as a point with a label next to it.
+A common way to label a point feature like a city or point of interest is with an icon as a point with a label next to it.
 While there are several ways to [import icons]() in a Tangram scene, in this tutorial you will import the point icons using a [textures]() block.
 Just like the font block, name the layer and add the URL one indent level below.
 There are often different types of point icons used to distinct capitals from cities.
 Use the two URLs below to create two separate textures with the icons linked.

 ```yaml
 textures: